Danildo Accioly

-Danildo José São Pedro Accioly Filho (born 30 March 1981), known as Accioly, is a Brazilian former footballer who played as a central defender, currently assistant manager of Portuguese club Santa Clara.
+Danildo José São Pedro Accioly Filho (born 30 March 1981), known as Accioly, is a Brazilian former professional footballer who played as a central defender.
+He is currently assistant manager of Primeira Liga club Santa Clara.

-He spent the better part of his professional career with Portuguese club Santa Clara, competing mainly in the Segunda Liga (270 matches).
+He spent the better part of his 20-year senior career with Portuguese club Santa Clara, competing mainly in the Segunda Liga (270 matches).

 Club career

 Born in Salvador, Bahia, Accioly was a youth graduate of hometown side Esporte Clube Bahia.
 He was promoted to the first team in 1999, and suffered relegation from the Série A in 2003 as dead last.
 On 13 April 2004, he signed for Série B team Associação Portuguesa de Desportos.

 After failing to impress, Accioly subsequently represented ABC Futebol Clube (two stints), Vila Nova Futebol Clube and Associação Atlética Portuguesa before moving abroad in 2006 and joining Portuguese club C.D.
 Santa Clara.
 He made his debut in the Segunda Liga on 27 August that year, playing the full 90 minutes in a 1–0 away win against Portimonense S.C. and being booked in the process.

 In 2008, Accioly moved to the Azerbaijan Premier League with FC Inter Baku.
 In July 2009, he appeared in both legs of the UEFA Europa League's first qualifying round against FC Spartak Trnava (5–2 aggregate loss).

 Accioly returned to Azores' Santa Clara in the 2012 off-season.
 He achieved promotion to the Primeira Liga at the end of the 2017–18 campaign, contributing 17 matches to the feat.

 On 12 August 2018, aged 37, Accioly made his debut in the Portuguese top division by playing the entire 1–0 away defeat to C.S.
 Marítimo.
 He was the oldest player in the league that season, and became the club's assistant manager at its conclusion.

 Accioly was named interim manager of Santa Clara when Mário Silva was sacked on 6 January 2023, though Jorge Simão was hired before he could lead them in a match.
 When the latter was dismissed after no wins and two draws from seven games on 26 February, the Brazilian was put in charge until the end of the campaign.
 On his debut a week later, the team lost 3–1 at home to Vitória de Guimarães.

 Following relegation as last, Accioly returned to his position as assistant.